Mardcelo/mardcelo.github.io/_posts/2024-03-30-MMM-Implementation.markdown

 categories: Algorithm
 usemathjax: true
 ---

 ### Introduction

 Matrix-Matrix Multiplication (MMM) is one of the important numerical kernel functionality, used in various places such areas as Network, Linear Systems of Equation, Transformation of Co-ordinate Systems, and population modeling.
+I was trying to test some stuffs out since I just started learning optimizations, and also high performance programming after getting Intel Xeon Phi.

 #### Floating Point Operations

-TODO: Prob bring CMU system programming
+Floating point operations are mathemtical operations that involve floating point numbers.
+These operations are required for signed calculation and are used in embedded applicaitons.
+They are IEEE Standard 754 for Binary Floating-Point Arithmetic.

+It is important attribute in developing the flaoting-point algorithms.

+---

 #### Big O notation